explainable AI robo-advisor

 • Healthcare.
 Conversational AI can help patients describe their conditions online through a series of questions meant to circumvent wait times.

 • Retail.
-When customer service representatives aren't available, AI-powered chatbots are able to meet customers' demands on a 24/7 basis, even during holidays.
+When customer service representatives aren't available, AI-powered chatbots can meet customers' demands on a 24/7 basis, even during holidays.
 Historically, call centers and in-person visits were the only way to interact with customers.
 Now, customer support is no longer limited to office hours because AI chatbots are available through various mediums and channels, including email and websites.

 • Banking.
-Banks use AI chatbots to handle complex requests in a manner that conventional chatbots struggle with.
-When dealing with customers' finances, it's especially important to eliminate common human errors and deliver precise and accurate responses or solutions to address concerns.
+Poorly implemented conventional chatbots can frustrate customers.
+Instead, banks can use AI chatbots to handle complex requests.
+When dealing with customers' finances, it's especially important to eliminate common human errors and deliver precise and accurate responses to address concerns.

 • Internet of things.
-Common household devices have conversational AI capabilities via interfaces such as Amazon's Alexa and Apple's Siri.
-Conversational AI agents are also integrated in smart home devices.
+Common household devices have conversational AI capabilities via interfaces such as Amazon Alexa and Apple Siri.
+Conversational AI agents are also integrated into smart home devices.

-• Human resources (HR).
-Conversational AI can automate the time-consuming HR process of sifting through candidate credentials manually in the job recruitment process.
+• Human resources.
+Conversational AI can automate the time-consuming human resources process of sifting through candidate credentials manually during the job recruitment process.

 • Language translation.
 Many conversational AI models have thus far been trained primarily in English and can't interact with non-English speakers in their native languages.
 Multilingual proprietary chatbots are an option for customer service at companies with global operations.